 Called to be Love and Light,

 To work for the common good of humanity.

 I believe in the Trinity, that the Almighty God, Creator of heaven and earth, eternally exists in the three persons of Father, Son, and Holy Spirit and that all three are co-equal in deity.

 Jesus Christ is eternally God, incarnated in human form via conception by the Holy Spirit in the womb of the virgin, Mary.
 He lived sinlessly, died for the sins of mankind, and rose again literally and bodily and now reigns as King.

-The Bible is the inspired and authoritative Word of God.
+The Bible is inspired and authoritative.
+Jesus Christ himself is the final “word of God” for us, and the Bible points us to him.
+The church’s founding pre-dates the existence of the New Testament as we know it.
 I find value in both the historical-grammatical and historical-critical approaches to interpretation.

 Salvation is by grace alone, through faith alone, in Christ alone with no mixture of works or human effort, and that salvation by grace is permanent.
 Every believer is eternally secure.

 I am not a Calvinist.
 Nor am I an Arminianist, believing that neither system gives adequate balance to the issues of God’s total sovereignty or the free will of man.
 Both systems arise in part from the Enlightenment emphasis on individualism.